 The Museum is currently closed for reconstruction.

-The Masterpieces of the Bridgestone Museum of Art, Tokyo — Ishibashi Foundation Collection Exhibition to be held at the Musée de l’Orangerie in Paris
+Tokyo — Paris Masterpieces from the Bridgestone Museum of Art in Tokyo — Ishibashi Foundation Collection Exhibition to be held at the Musée de l’Orangerie in Paris

 The Bridgestone Museum of Art’s closure for reconstruction (reopening scheduled for the autumn of 2019) provided the opportunity to introduce the Ishibashi Foundation’s exemplary collection, which is focused on modern and contemporary Western and Japanese art.

 (Chefs-d’œuvre du Bridgestone Museum of Art de Tokyo, Collection Ishibashi Foundation)